Castelnuovo-Mumford regularity bounds for singular surfaces: Regularity bounds for singular surfaces

+Once a double curve $C_\Lambda$ for a general $\Lambda$ avoids the singular points of $X$, then the rest argument is the same as \cite{GH:PrinAlgGeom}.
+Alternatively, we can use the technique in \cite{Moishenzon:ComplexSurfaces}.
+Let $T(X)$ be the closure of tangent planes at nonsingular points of $X$.
+Then $\dim T(X)\leq4$.
+The general $\Lambda\in G(2,6)$ will cut $T(X)$ at finitely many points, say $\{Q_1,\cdots, Q_s\}$.
+Each $Q_i$ determines some points $Q_{ij}\in X$ such that $Q_i$ is in the tangent space of $X$ at $Q_{ij}$.
+Since $\Lambda$ is general, we can assume all $Q_{ij}$ are in the smooth locus $U$ of $X$, (as long as $\Lambda$ does not touch the edge of the $T(X)$ as a closure of an open set).
+This fact plus the choice of double curve $C_{\Lambda}$ guarantees that we can take a small open neighborhood $U_i$ for each singular point $P_i$ such that under a general projection $f$ from $\Lambda$, the restriction $f|_{U_i}$ is injective and $f|_{U_i-\{P_i\}}$ is isomorphic.
+Now those $U_i$ will replace $U_i$ in (1) of \cite[Theorem 3, p.60]{Moishenzon:ComplexSurfaces} and the rest of the argument is the same as (2) of [loc. cit.]. \end{proof}

+Lemma \ref{prop04} and Lemma \ref{p:100} show that in order to make $w_2$ surjective, we need to carefully analyze the singularities of the fibers supported at the singular points of $X$.
+Thus we impose the following reasonable condition on singular points.

-\begin{condition} Let $X$ be a normal surface in $\nP^n$.
-For each singular point $P$ of $X$ the Loewy length $\mu$ of the local ring $\sO_{X,P}/(l_1,l_2,l_3)$ is no more than $2$, where $l_1,l_2,l_3$ are three general linear forms of $\nP^n$ passing through the point $P$. \end{condition}
+\begin{condition} Let $X$ be a surface with isolated singularities in $\nP^n$.
+For each singular point $P$ of $X$, the Loewy length $\mu$ of the local ring $\sO_{X,P}/(l_1,l_2,l_3)$ is no more than $2$, where $l_1,l_2,l_3$ are three general linear forms of $\nP^n$ passing through the point $P$. \end{condition}

-\begin{proposition} Let $X$ be a normal surface satisfying Condition \ref{condition}.
+\begin{proposition} Let $X$ be a surface with isolated singularities satisfying Condition \ref{condition}.
 Then for a general center $\Lambda$ the morphism $w_2$ is surjective. \end{proposition} \begin{proof} Let $y\in \nP^3$ and let $L_y=q^{-1}(y)$ be the fiber of $q$ over $y$, which is a linear space of $\nP^n$ of codimension $3$.
 Suppose that the point $y$ is cut out by linear forms $l_1,l_2,l_3$ in $\nP^3$, then the linear space $L_y$ is cut out by the forms $l_1,l_2,l_3$ in $\nP^n$.
 It is clear that the fiber $X_y=f^{-1}(y)$ is the scheme-theoretical intersection $X\cap L_y$.
 In order to show $w_2$ is surjective, by the base change, it is enough to show the surjectivity of the morphism

-Since $\Lambda$ is general so the projection $f$ satisfies the result of Lemma \ref{prop04}.
-We also assume that $y=f(P)$ for some point $p\in X$.
+Since $\Lambda$ is general so the projection $f$ satisfies the result of Lemma \ref{prop04} and Lemma \ref{p:100}.
+We also assume that $y=f(P)$ for some point $P\in X$.
 If $P$ is a nonsingular point then by the choice of $\Lambda$, $L_y$ will cut $X$ only in its nonsingular locus.
-From the classical generic projection theory of nonsingular surface, we see that the fiber $X_y$ has the length at most $3$ and thus the morphism $w_{2,y}$ is surjective at $y$.
+We see that the fiber $X_y$ has the length at most $3$ and thus the morphism $w_{2,y}$ is surjective at $y$.